Yves Engler

-Yves Engler (born 1979) is a Canadian Montreal-based writer and political activist.
-In addition to twelve published books, Engler's writings have appeared in alternative press and in mainstream publications such as The Globe and Mail, Toronto Star, Ottawa Citizen, and Ecologist.
+Yves Engler (born 1979) is a Canadian writer, political activist, and critic of Canadian foreign policy based in Montreal.
+In addition to twelve published books, Engler's writings have appeared in alternative press and in publications such as Ecologist.

-His 2009 book, The Black Book of Canadian Foreign Policy, was short-listed for the Quebec Writers' Federation Mavis Gallant Prize for Nonfiction.
+Endorsed by the NDP Socialist Caucus, Engler announced his candidacy in the 2026 New Democratic Party leadership election in July 2025.
+As of October 2025, he has not yet submitted his application to the NDP's leadership vote committee for vetting.

-Studies and activism
+Life and career

-Concordia University

 Engler moved to Montreal to study at Concordia University in the early 2000s, where he was elected vice president of communications with the Concordia Student Union.
-He was suspended from the university due to his involvement in the Concordia University Netanyahu riot, which erupted in response to a visit to the campus by former Israeli Prime Minister Benjamin Netanyahu.
-The riot involved the breaking of windows at a number of university buildings and assaults on Holocaust survivors.
+He was suspended from the university due to his involvement in the Concordia University Netanyahu riot, which erupted in response to a visit to the campus by then-former Israeli Prime Minister Benjamin Netanyahu.

-A student tribunal found Engler guilty of assault and vandalism for his part in the event.
-Engler contends he never assaulted anyone or committed any vandalism during the riot.
-His attempt to appeal the suspension was rejected by the Supreme Court of Canada.
-Engler's suspension was later made permanent when he violated a ban on political activity imposed by the university in the aftermath of the riot.
+NDP leadership campaign

+In July 2025, Engler announced his intention to run as a candidate in the 2026 New Democratic Party leadership election as the nominee of the NDP Socialist Caucus.

+Pressure from supporters of Israel led, in September 2025, to St. Paul's Bloor Street Anglican Church in Toronto cancelling a rental of the church's hall where Engler had intended to hold a campaign rally, three days before the event.
+Legal counsel for the church stated that the event would be a "blatant violation" of their safe use policy, which prohibits any partisan political activity.

+As of October 2025, Engler had not submitted his application to the New Democratic Party so that he could be vetted and become an official candidate.
+The NDP's chief electoral officer, Éric Hébert-Daly, stated at the time that Engler "has no current standing within the leadership contest".
+Hébert-Daly also indicated that Engler may be violating party rules by raising campaign funds without the donations being processed through the party.

+On November 10, Engler officially submitted his application to enter the NDP leadership race.

+Views

 Haiti

 Engler was critical of Canada's role in the 2004 Haitian coup d'état.
-He co-authored a report entitled Canada in Haiti: Waging War Against the Poor Majority and helped establish a group called the Canada-Haiti Action Network.

-In June 2005, Engler interrupted a press conference being held by then-Canadian Minister of Foreign Affairs Pierre Pettigrew.
-Engler poured a bottle of cranberry juice onto Pettigrew and said, "Pettigrew lies, Haitians die."
+In June 2005, he interrupted a press conference being held by then-Canadian Minister of Foreign Affairs, Pierre Pettigrew.
+Engler poured a bottle of cranberry juice onto Pettigrew and said, "Pettigrew lies, Haitians die".
 The juice was meant to represent the blood Engler said was on the hands of the Canadian government due to its alleged involvement in the 2004 coup and subsequent United Nations peacekeeping mission.